Sindry-Manufacturing/OpenPyrojet-Website/source/feedstock.md

 Mercury is probably not available, but if it is, do not mess with it.
 It and its fumes (easily produced when it boils in a flame) will make you insane and kill you painfully.

 Zirconium, titanium and aluminum can be worked with, BUT they require significant care in handling.
-And splitting kilograms into gram quantities is probably not a safe thing to do without proper dust handling gear, a good respirator(effective for your specific particle size!), gloves, goggles(full face mask if possible) a smock, apron or lab coat rated for flame resistance, with tightly woven pores to resist infiltration and a shop equipped to deal with flammable metal powders(fume extractors, dust filters cyclonic collectors, zero spark low heat motors,anti static work surfaces and tubing etc. Basically everything required for working with gunpowder, solid rocket fuels or other hazardous materials).
+And splitting kilograms into gram quantities is probably not a safe thing to do without proper dust handling gear, a good respirator(effective for your specific particle size!), gloves, goggles(full face mask if possible) a smock, apron or lab coat rated for flame resistance, with tightly woven pores to resist infiltration and a shop equipped to deal with flammable metal powders(fume extractors, dust filters cyclonic collectors, zero spark low heat motors, anti static work surfaces and tubing etc. Basically everything required for working with gunpowder, solid rocket fuels or other hazardous materials).

 In general, unless it is absolutely necessary we prefer to try to derive the more reactive metals from their oxide counterparts, because their oxides are relatively benign, and can be converted to their pure metals via a reducing flame chemistry in the print head. (a fuel rich combustion mixture of air and fuel)

 This simple change of approach can eliminate a lot of cost and trouble in dealing with explosive powders.

 Basically all super alloys are relatively inert and safe to handle.
-Inconel, zirconel, Stellite, hastealloy, monel, tribaloy, nichrome, kanthal, etc. Are all pretty benign and dense, so they do not aerosolize easily and have few biological effects besides typical metal fever from inhalation(dont breathe it!).
+Inconel, zirconel, stellite, hastealloy, monel, tribaloy, nichrome, kanthal, etc. Are all pretty benign and dense, so they do not aerosolize easily and have few biological effects besides typical metal fever from inhalation(DO NOT breathe it!).
 Not fun, and not recommended but not particularly deadly or long lasting.

 The probable (at the time of writing) lowest cost and lowest risk pure metal feedstocks are Iron, nickel, copper, molybdenum, and tungsten. virtually any oxide or carbide is easy to acquire and safe to handle.
 Most plastics are safe as well to handle as powders though they still can pose a dust explosion hazard is aerosolized as most powders do.
 In short DO NOT AEROSOLIZE THE POWDERS OUTSIDE OF THE PRINT HEAD!